cmayron/Legal-Calculus/README.md

 Core question:
 How do I act strategically under real conditions?  ￼

+Heuristic Guardrail: No Motive-Reading

+Judicial Calculus and Lawyer Calculus are heuristic lenses, not prediction engines.

+They help users examine procedural pressure, incentives, leverage, risk, and possible off-ramps.
+They do not determine what any judge, lawyer, court staff member, institution, or opposing party “really thinks.”

+All Judicial Calculus and Lawyer Calculus analysis must remain anchored to:

+• the record
+• procedural posture
+• actual filings, orders, or communications
+• stated arguments
+• observable conduct
+• applicable rules
+• neutral source material

+LCES does not permit unsupported motive attribution, personal attacks, conspiracy reasoning, or speculative claims about hidden intent.

+LCES studies incentives and procedural behavior only as record-anchored heuristics; it does not authorize motive-reading, cynicism, or unsupported claims about what legal actors secretly intend.

 Role Model

 LCES works best when roles remain distinct.